Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Real Data Application

+Note that the naive FPCA captures covariance between observed data and is shown here for illustrative purposes.
+Visually compared to naive FPCA, FSGC covariance demonstrates larger and more complex within-day temporal dependence and morning to early noon FSGC correlations (8 AM-2 PM) are higher.
 The bottom panel of Figure \ref{fig:fig3temp} shows the first three FSGC fPCs that capture approximately $66\%, 8\%,$ and $4\%$ of total variability, respectively.
 The middle panel of Figure \ref{fig:fig3temp} shows the first three naive fPCs that capture approximately $56\%, 10\%,$ and $3\%$ of total variability, respectively.
 Note that both approaches provide visually similar estimated fPCs.
-This is expected as the number of ordinal categories is relatively large and we have a very large sample size.
-FSGC fPCs can be interpreted as follows. fPC1 captures a temporally global daily mean of happiness/unhappiness; fPC2 estimates a daily happiness/unhappiness angle or the contrast between the morning part of the day (7:30AM-1PM) and the rest of the day (1PM-11PM); fPC3 captures the degree of evening return to the morning happiness/unhappiness level.
-Hence, subjects with higher (positive) fPC1 scores will be more happy compared to subjects with lower scores; subjects with higher (positive) fPC2 scores will be less happy in the morning compared to afternoon-late evening.
-Finally, subjects with higher (positive) fPC3 scores will have more pronounced ``return" to the morning levels.
-It is interesting to note that fPC3 from naive FPCA has evening return level significantly lower than the morning level.
+This is expected as the number of ordinal categories is relatively large, and we have a very large sample size.
+FSGC fPCs can be interpreted as follows.
+Interpreting scientifically, fPC1 captures a temporally global daily mean of happiness/unhappiness; fPC2 estimates a contrast between the morning part of the day (7:30 AM-1 PM) and the rest of the day (1 PM-11 PM); fPC3 captures the degree of evening return to the morning happiness/unhappiness level.
+Hence, subjects with lower fPC1 scores (in absolute value) will be happier than subjects with lower scores; subjects with higher (positive) fPC2 scores will be less happy in the morning compared to the afternoon-late evening.
+Finally, subjects with higher (positive) fPC3 scores will have a more pronounced ``return" to the morning levels.
+It is interesting to note that fPC3 from naive FPCA has an evening return level significantly lower than the morning level.
 In contrast, fPC3 from FSGC has very similar morning and evening levels.
-Another interesting application of our approach is estimating latent representations of reported mood and understanding time-of-day and day-of-week differences in their temporal patterns.
-Importantly, latent representations $\hat{V}_{ij}(t)$ eliminate differences in subject-specific interpretation of Likert scale, thus, allowing for better comparison across subjects.
-We compare day-of-week average latent temporal patterns in the top panel of Figure \ref{fig:mood-avg-comb}.
-Our goal is to learn the effect of social schedules on emotional states.
-The latent trajectory reveals a clear clustering in the night-time levels of happiness: lowest in the early week (Monday to Wednesday), increases in the midweek (Thursday-Friday), and reaches highest in the weekend (Saturday-Sunday).
-This separation in the diurnal pattern of emotional states between days of the week is not visually apparent in the observed trajectories.